-It is the student’s professional responsibility to review the absence policy and specific attendance requirements for all courses, clerkships and curricular activities in which he/she is involved.
-Students should avoid scheduling or participating in activities that directly conflict with required courses or clerkships.
+It is the student’s professional responsibility to review the absence policy and specific attendance requirements for all courses, clerkships and curricular activities in which they are involved.
+Students should avoid scheduling or participating in activities that directly conflict with required sessions, courses, or clerkships.

-- If a student anticipates missing a required-attendance session, he/she must communicate and receive approval from the course director at a minimum of two-weeks in advance.
+2. If a student anticipates missing a required-attendance session, they must communicate and receive approval from the course director at a minimum of two-weeks in advance.
 In cases involving illness and unexpected emergencies, students should notify their course director as soon as possible submit a notification form (see below) thereafter.

-- All students are required to complete the online notification form regardless of whether the absence has been approved.
+a.
+All students are required to complete the online notification form regardless of whether the absence has been approved.
 If the student and course director are unable to agree on the appropriateness of an absence for a required session, they are encouraged to schedule a meeting with the course director and their assigned Advising Dean to discuss the absence further.
 In addition, the course may require the student to complete an internal notification form.

-- If an absence is not approved it is expected that the student will make the necessary arrangements to change his/her schedule to be present.
+c.
+If an absence is not approved it is expected that the student will make the necessary arrangements to change their schedule to be present.

-Please note that each student is responsible for requesting approval for his or her own absence; no group approvals will be granted.
+Please note that each student is responsible for requesting approval for their own absence; no group approvals will be granted.

 - Students are expected to attend 100% of all scheduled clerkship activities.